openfaas/openfaas.github.io/_posts/2023-08-18-production-faas-linode.md

 ---
-title: "How to set up production-ready K3s with OpenFaaS on Linode"
+title: "How to set up production-ready K3s with OpenFaaS with Akamai Cloud Computing"
-description: "Learn how to setup K3s for production on Linode, along with OpenFaaS for functions."
+description: "Learn how to setup K3s for production with Akamai Cloud Computing, along with OpenFaaS for functions."
 date: 2023-08-18
 categories:
 - openfaas
 - k3s
 - linode
+- akamai
 - functions
 dark_background: true
 image: "/images/2023-08-linode-k3s/background.png"